Luke Musgrave

-Luke Musgrave (born September 2, 2000) is an American football tight end for the Oregon State Beavers.
-He is the nephew of NFL and college football coach Bill Musgrave.
+Lucas Stone Musgrave (born September 2, 2000) is an American professional football tight end for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Oregon State Beavers.
+He is the nephew of football coach Bill Musgrave.

-Early life and high school
+Early life

-Musgrave attended Bend Senior High School in Bend, Oregon.
+Musgrave was born on September 2, 2000, and attended Bend Senior High School.
 He was a member of their football, lacrosse, track, and ski racing teams.
 As a senior, Musgrave caught 31 passes for 563 yards and four touchdowns.

 College career

 Musgrave played in all 12 of Oregon State's games during his freshman season, catching two passes for 18 yards and making two tackles on special teams.
 He played in seven games with three starts in the Beavers' COVID-19 shortened 2020 season and had 12 receptions for 142 yards.
 Musgrave caught 22 passes for 304 yards and one touchdown during his sophomore season.
-He also blocked a punt and returned it 27 yards for a touchdown in a 42-34 win over Utah and was named the Pac-12 Conference Special Teams Player of the Week.
+He also blocked a punt and returned it 27 yards for a touchdown in a 42–34 win over Utah and was named the Pac-12 Conference Special Teams Player of the Week.

+Professional career

+Musgrave was selected in the second round, 42nd overall, by the Green Bay Packers in the 2023 NFL draft.
+He signed his rookie contract on July 19.

+Musgrave made his NFL debut on September 10, 2023, against the Chicago Bears, catching three passes for 50 yards in a 38–20 win.
+On November 19, against the Los Angeles Chargers in Week 11, Musgrave suffered a lacerated kidney during the third quarter.
+Musgrave continued to play through the injury but was hospitalized the same day.
+He was released two days later following treatment and was placed on injured reserve on November 22.
+He was activated on January 6, 2024.

+During his first playoff start against the Cowboys, Musgrave recorded 3 receptions, one of them was for 38 yards and a touchdown.
+He finished his first playoff start with 3 receptions for 52 yards and a touchdown.

+On October 11, 2024, the Packers placed Musgrave on injured reserve.
+On December 24, 2024, He was activated off injured reserve.